magdesign/PocketVJ-Exhibition-Documentation/source/index.rst

 .. image:: _images/00_PocketVJ_Exhibition.jpg

-Version 02/2021
+Version 03/2021

-This user manual is published by MAG Design without any warranty.
+This user manual is published by magdesign without any warranty.

-Improvements and changes to this manual necessitated by typographical errors, inaccuracies of current information, or improvements to programs and hardware, may be made by MAG Design at any time and without notice.
+Improvements and changes to this manual necessitated by typographical errors, inaccuracies of current information, or improvements to programs and hardware may be made by magdesign at any time and without notice.
-Such changes will, however, be incorporated into new editions of this User guide.
+Such changes will, however, be incorporated into new versions of this user manual.

 Under the copyright laws, this manual may not be copied in whole or in part